rkhleics/police-api-client-python/README.rst

 Police API Client (Python)
 ==========================

-An unofficial Python client for the `Police API`_.
+A Python client for the `Police API`_.

 Installation
 ------------

 Install the Police API client with ``pip``::

-    pip install police_api
+    pip install police-api-client

 Usage
 -----